 For some people, purchasing an owner occupied rental is an incredible situation.
 You can turn the home you live in into an income producing asset!

 However, just like with any investment, there are some cons to consider as well.
-If you are thinking about buying an owner occupied rental property in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area, read on to learn more about some of the pros and cons!
+If you are thinking about buying an owner occupied rental property in North Carolina & New Jersey, read on to learn more about some of the pros and cons!

-Pros and Cons Of An Owner Occupied Rental Property in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area
+Pros and Cons Of An Owner Occupied Rental Property in North Carolina & New Jersey

 Have Other People Pay Your Mortgage

 In essence, you will have other people paying your mortgage for you.
 To get an FHA loan on the property it can only have up to 4 units.
 However, if you have done your math ahead of time, the rent you charge for the other units should cover the mortgage on the property and then some.
 It is a way to own an investment property without really paying for it!